Garlic Bread Focaccia

 - When the oven is done pre-heating, remove the plastic wrap and lightly drizzle the top of the dough with olive oil.

-- Coat your fingertips with some of the oil.
+- Coat your fingertips with oil.
 This helps prevent sticking as you make your dimples.
 To do that, use your fingertips to press into the dough, creating soft indentations and bubbles on the entire surface.
 The dough should slowly spring back.
 We are looking for jiggly dough.

 Notes